-Online Schools & Degrees in Ontario
+Online Schools in & Ontario

 Located in the heart of Canada and bordering the Great Lakes, Ontario is the country's second-largest province.
 Together, its location and size give it a unique combination of natural resources and urban centers.
 To the north, Ontario is largely rural and heavily forested.
 Meanwhile, the southern section of the province, particularly the southeast, serves as the population base.
 The provincial government reports two of every five Canadians live in Ontario with 85 percent of those located in the southern cities, many of which dot the shorelines of the Great Lakes.
 The federal capital of Ottawa is located in Ontario, while the provincial capital is Toronto.
 Other cities of note include Mississauga, Brampton, Hamilton, London and Windsor.